xc-jp/purescript-protobuf/README.md

 When
 [`Text.Parsing.Parser.ParserT`](https://pursuit.purescript.org/packages/purescript-parsing/docs/Text.Parsing.Parser#t:ParserT)
 fails it will return a `ParseError String (Position {line::Int,column::Int})`.

-The byte offset at which the invalid encoding occured is given by the formula `column - 1`.
+The byte offset at which the parse failure occured is given by the formula `column - 1`.

+The path to the protobuf definition which failed to parse will be included in the `ParseError String` and delimited by `'/'`, something like `"Message1 / string_field_1 / Invalid UTF8 encoding."`.

 # Features